OpenStickCommunity/GP2040-CE/docs/contribution-guide.md

 # How to Contribute

-Thank you for takingg the time to read this and contributing to the project!
+Thank you for taking the time to read this and contributing to the project!

 Third-party contributions help us grow and improve GP2040-CE.
 We want to make the pull request and contribution process useful and easy for both contributors and maintainers.